- 2 minutes to read

 This topic lists the features that are unique to the Bootstrap Popup Control.

-- Automatically invoke a popup window on page load, without requiring any user action (e.g., a button click).
+- Automatically invoke a popup window on page load, without requiring any user action (for example, a button click).

 - Specify how a popup window is aligned relative to the HTML source element.
-You can align a popup window's horizontal (or vertical) border to any horizontal (or vertical) border of an HTML element.
-You can also align a popup window to the center of an HTML element.
-If these alignment options are insufficient, you can also specify the horizontal and vertical offsets in pixels if these alignment options are insufficient.
+You can align a popup window’s horizontal (or vertical) border to any horizontal (or vertical) border of an HTML element, or center it.
+You can specify the horizontal and vertical offsets in pixels if these alignment options are insufficient.

 - Customizable header and footer content.
 Headers and footers in the popup window allow you to display a glyph and caption text (or a hyperlink).
 Note that you can also use templates for more flexible header and footer content customization.

-- Client-side events allow you to respond to popup window visibility state changes.
+- Client-side events allow you to respond to changes in a popup window’s visibility state.